-The second cause of action for negligence also alleges that defendants, including Mr. Fiore, failed to "ground" the Lamborghini or give notice of the need to do so after notification that the car was being recalled for a safety problem involving the evaporative charcoal canister.
+16 The fifth cause of action for negligent entrustment also alleges that defendants, including Mr. Fiore, received notice of a defect in the Lamborghini that exposed the vehicle's occupants to a foreseeable risk of fire.
 However, the recall notice issued by the National Highway and Traffic Safety Administration (NHTSA) was not issued until after the date of this accident and Mr. Fiore did not first receive notice of it until March 9, 2017, about four weeks after the accident.
-Fiore Affidavit, ¶ 14; Ex.
-1 - Depo of Mr. Fiore, 102:4-15.
+Fiore Affidavit at ¶ 14; Ex 1 - Depo of Mr. Fiore, 102:4-15.

 Finally, no expert witness has formed the opinion that the object of the recall of this model Lamborghini caused the car to crash or catch fire after impact.
 Mr. Banta, the Ben-Kely plaintiffs' expert, testified that the recall condition did not cause the crash.
-Ex.
-5 - Depo of Mr. Banta, 40:2-5.
+Ex 5 - Depo of Mr. Banta, 40:2-5.
 He also testified that he does not hold the opinion that the recall condition caused the post-collision fire.
 Id., 40:7-13.

-Mr. Robert Butler, an expert retained by the Sherwood plaintiffs, testified that he did not have an opinion on whether the recall condition on the Lamborghini had any bearing on this case.
-Ex.
-3 - Depo of Mr. Butler, 231:14-20.
-Mr. Cam Cope, another expert retained by the Sherwood plaintiffs, testified that in his opinion the recall had nothing to do with this crash and release of gasoline from the fuel tank.
-Ex.
-6 - Depo of Mr. Cope, 53:10-14.
+27 Mr. Robert Butler, an expert retained by the Ward/Sherwood plaintiffs, testified that he did not 28 have an opinion on whether the recall condition on the Lamborghini had any bearing on this case.
+Ex 3 -

+Depo of Mr. Butler, 231:14-20.
+Mr. Cam Cope, another expert retained by the Ward/Sherwood plaintiffs, testified that in his opinion the recall had nothing to do with this crash and release of gasoline from the fuel tank.
+Ex 6 - Depo of Mr. Cope, 53:10-14.

 No expert witness in this case has offered an opinion that Mr. Fiore did not properly maintain the car, made any modifications to it that caused or contributed to the accident, or that he in any way was responsible for the accident.
 The uncontroverted evidence is that Mr. Fiore did not receive notice of the recall campaign until after the accident, and that in any event, the condition that precipitated the recall had nothing to do with this accident.
-There is simply no evidence to support the plaintiffs' cause of action for negligence against Mr. Fiore.
+There is simply no evidence to support the plaintiffs' negligence based causes of action (first, second, fifth and sixth) against Mr. Fiore.

-C. MR. FIORE WAS NOT A MERCHANT SELLER THAT SUBJECTS HIM TO STRICT PRODUCTS LIABILITY FOR DEFECTS
+MR. FIORE WAS NOT A MERCHANT SELLER THAT SUBJECTS HIM TO STRICT PRODUCTS LIABILITY FOR DEFECTS

-The Fourth Cause of Action in the Fifth Amended Complaint is for Products Liability which identifies Mr. Fiore as one of several defendants.
+The Seventh Cause of Action in the Ward/Sherwood Complaint is for Products Liability which identifies Mr. Fiore as one of several defendants.
 The plaintiffs allege: